Diversionary foreign policy: Senkaku/Diaoyu Islands Dispute

 It has been argued that the sovereignty dispute over the contested Senkaku Island chain between Japan and China exhibits diversionary characteristics.
 The dispute often remains dormant for long periods of time, only to be punctuated by brief but intense spikes of diplomatic action and mobilization.
-A 2024 study has linked these escalations to attempts to divert attention away from negative domestic events, pointing to unrestrained Anti-Japanese fervor over the detention of a Chinese fishing vessel by the Japan Self-Defense Forces in 2010 and the 2012 Wang Lijun incident which implicated Politburo member Bo Xilai in a corruption scandal as well as unrest within the Chinese Communist Party at the time.
+A 2024 study has linked these escalations to attempts to divert attention away from negative domestic events, pointing to unrestrained Anti-Japanese fervor over 2010 Senkaku boat collision incident and the 2012 Wang Lijun incident which implicated Politburo member Bo Xilai in a corruption scandal as well as unrest within the Chinese Communist Party at the time.

 Russia's invasion of Crimea

 A 2017 study in the journal Security Studies found that Russia's seizure of Crimea in early 2014 "increased national pride among Russians while support for President Vladimir Putin rose dramatically, and they suggest that the two processes were causally linked."

-Iran–Israel war
+Twelve-Day War

 Some analysts noted the timing of the 2025 Israeli strikes on Iran with an ongoing motion of no confidence against the government of Israeli Prime Minister Benjamin Netanyahu.
 According to the Times of Israel, Netanyahu has also considered holding a snap election in light of rising popular support as a result of the war; his lawyer requested a delay of his corruption trial due to "diplomatic, national and security issues", which was later rejected by a Jerusalem court.